shahankhan47/react-project/Professional/2-the-wild-oasis/project.md

 -   alerting on error/success for now.
 -   replacing alert with toast created by react-hot-toast

-Adding a new Cabin (Working with react-hook-form):
+Creating a new Cabin (Working with react-hook-form):

 -   in Cabins.jsx created a new local state called showForm.
 -   added a button after CabinTable component which sets the showForm to true on click.